-NEW YORK—From a pair of half-century old portraits that resemble African masks to charming likenesses of Barbie and Ken by Toronto artist Holly Farrell painted this year, while wandering around the Outsider Art Fair I noticed some of the more interesting works were displayed in twos.
+NEW YORK—From a pair of half-century old portraits by Clementine Hunter that resemble African masks (shown above) to charming likenesses of Barbie and Ken by Toronto artist Holly Farrell painted this year, while wandering around the Outsider Art Fair a trend became apparent.
+Some of the more interesting works were displayed in twos.
 A few of the most compelling pairs are featured below.

 The Outsider Art Fair was open from Jan.
 31 to Feb.
 3. 2013 in the Chelsea gallery district on West 22nd Street.

 During the run of the Outsider Art Fair, an opera about Hunter’s life premiered at the Kasser Theater at nearby Montclair State University in New Jersey.
 Read a New York Times review of “Zinnias: The Life of Clementine Hunter” here.

 A pair of mini Michael Jacksons: From left, “Starlight Michael” and “Floral Michael,” both 2013 by Myasia Dowdell at LATC/LAND Gallery of Brooklyn, N.Y.